fetchai/uAgents/integrations/MakeTrip_PICT_Codesnap/README.md

  ## Getting Started
       To get started with the Travel Advisor Agent, follow these steps:

-      1. Install the required dependencies: pip install ai-engine requests pydantic
+      1. Create Agents on agentverse

       2. Obtain your RapidAPI key:
                -Sign up or log in to your RapidAPI account.
-               -Subscribe to the Maps Data API and obtain your API key.
+               -Subscribe to the Maps Data API/TravelAdvisor/SkyScrapper and obtain your API key.

       3. Set up the project:
                Replace "YOUR_RAPIDAPI_KEY" in the code with your actual RapidAPI key.